gctools-outilsgc/directory-fe/README.md

 docker-compose up
 ```

-You can hook up your `yarn start` dev instance to these local services by copying the environment variables set for the directory-fe container in `docker-e2e/docker-compose.yaml` into the respective variable in `scripts/start.js` as mentioned above.
+You can hook up your `yarn start` dev instance to these local services by copying the environment variables set for the directory-fe container in `docker-e2e/docker-compose.yaml` into the respective variables in `scripts/start.js` as mentioned above.

 ## Deploying